What is a prevailing wage rate?

 In addition to the required straight-time hourly rate of pay, the term 'prevailing wage' includes a designated rate for overtime and holiday work, travel time and subsistence pay (Cal.
 Code of Regulations § 16000).
 All such rates are published semi-annually by the California Department of Industrial Relations ("DIR") pursuant to pertinent California regulations.

-For assistance in understanding if you are being paid the proper prevailing wage rate please call Donahoo & Associates at 714-953-1010 for a confidential and personal consultation.
+For assistance in understanding if you are being paid the proper prevailing wage rate please contact Donahoo & Associates, PC for a confidential and personal consultation.